What to eat in Krakow

 They have the usual culprits but also a great selection of sweet pierogi like Grandma’s Dumplings which have sweet cottage cheese and vanilla, there are cherry dumplings, plum dumplings and much more.
 The savoury dumplings include the Castellan with chanterelles, honey, butter, cream and fresh herbs, Tiria Dumplings with 3 kinds of cheese, Dumplings from Hell with hot peppers, salami, red beans, chicken and sweetcorn alongside the traditional Polish pierogi.

 Hamsa Restaurant Kazimierz.
-Make hummus not war is the Hamsa restaurants credo.
+Make hummus not war is the Hamsa restaurant’s credo.
 An Israeli restaurant settled in a gorgeous old stone building in the Kazimierz district Hamsa concentrates on serving fresh Israeli dishes.

 On weekends they have an amazing Middle Eastern breakfast brunch.
 The menu includes Muhammara, Baba ganoush, various hummus dishes, homemade marmalade, homemade granola and weekly specials!

-For lunch and dinner, you can choose from a variety of Mezes and sets which include a salad with sweet potatoes and cheese, red grapefruit, roasted pumpkin seeds, roasted almonds, pomegranate treacle sauce.
+For lunch and dinner, you can choose from a variety of Mezes and sets which include a salad with sweet potatoes and cheese, red grapefruit, roasted pumpkin seeds, roasted almonds, and pomegranate treacle sauce.
 Soups such as chreime a thick fish soup from North African Jewish cuisine, with pieces of cod and salmon or how about a long-simmered lamb tagine complete with fresh apricots.

-For someone missing their pastrami, a huge pastrami sandwich was ordered and enjoyed, in fact, there was two kinds on the menu hamsa pastrami: which included sliced beef pastrami, muhammara, sheep`s cheese from Beskid Mountains, jalapeno, gherkins, shallots and salad mix.
+For someone missing their pastrami, a huge pastrami sandwich was ordered and enjoyed, in fact, there were two kinds on the menu hamsa pastrami: which included sliced beef pastrami, muhammara, sheep`s cheese from the Beskid Mountains, jalapeno, gherkins, shallots and salad mix.
 The falafel pastrami: contained sliced beef pastrami, sun-dried tomato and basil hummus, falafel, pickled turnips, chilli peppers and rocket.

-For 4 days in Krakow, we probably spent a grand total of €40 euros a day for two of us and that includes beverages so 2 coffees with breakfast, tea, coffee or a beer with lunch and a couple of beers at dinner.
+For 4 days in Krakow, we probably spent a grand total of €40 euros a day for the two of us and that includes beverages so 2 coffees with breakfast, tea, coffee or a beer with lunch and a couple of beers at dinner.
 The one or two nights we had some drinks (as in vodka drinks) we spent a whole €15 euros for many vodkas and a few beers.